Nashville, Tennessee: Politics

-Despite its large size, Nashville was in a single congressional district, the 5th, for most of its history.
-Until 2023, a Republican had not represented a significant portion of Nashville since 1874, when the GOP-controlled state legislature controversially split Nashville into part of the 5th, 6th, and 7th districts in an effort to gerrymander an additional Republican to Tennessee's congressional delegation as part of the 2022 redistricting cycle.
-Republicans made a few spirited challenges to the 5th district in the mid-1960s and early 1970s.
-The Republicans almost won it in 1968; only a strong showing by a candidate from Wallace's American Independent Party kept the seat in Democratic hands.
-The last serious bid for the district while still a Democratic stronghold was in 1972, when the Republican candidate gained only 38% of the vote even as Nixon carried the district in the presidential election by a large margin.
+Nashville was in a single congressional district, the 5th, for most of its history.
+A Republican had not represented a significant portion of Nashville since 1874, until 2023 when the GOP-controlled state legislature controversially split Nashville into parts of the 5th, 6th, and 7th districts in a partisan gerrymander an additional Republican to Tennessee's congressional delegation as part of the 2022 redistricting cycle.
+This Republican gerrymander 'cracked' the Democratic stronghold of Nashville across three otherwise Republican districts, ensuring three Republican representatives.
+This gerrymander 'diminished the influence of Black voters and other voters of color concentrated in Nashville', by splitting them up and adding portions of the Nashville community into districts that are overwhelmingly white and Republican, thus diluting the voting power of Black voters in the state.

+Prior to this gerrymander, Republicans made a few spirited challenges to the 5th district in the mid-1960s and early 1970s, almost winning the district in 1968.
+The last serious bid for the district while still a Democratic stronghold was in 1972, when the Republican candidate gained 38% of the vote even as Nixon carried the district in the presidential election by a large margin.
 The district's best-known congressman was probably Jo Byrns, who represented the district from 1909 to 1936 and was Speaker of the House for much of Franklin Roosevelt's first term as president.
 Another nationally prominent congressman from Nashville was Percy Priest, who represented the district from 1941 to 1956 and was House Majority Whip from 1949 to 1953.
 Former mayors Richard Fulton and Bill Boner also sat in the U.S. House before assuming the Metro mayoral office.

 From 2003 to 2013, a sliver of southwestern Nashville was located in the 7th District, represented by Republican Marsha Blackburn.
 This area was roughly coextensive with the portion of Nashville she had represented in the state senate from 1998 to 2002.
 However, the 5th regained all of Nashville after the 2010 census.